Nov

 The Pittsburgh Pirates traded for him in late 1986, pairing him in the lineup with Barry Bonds and leaving National League pitchers no choice to but to engage with a one of the most fearsome offensive duos of the day.
 The Pirates challenged for the NL championship in consecutive years, leading to multiple teams bidding for the services of one of the team’s best hitters.
 He spent several disappointing seasons with the New York Mets before being traded to the lowly Baltimore Orioles.
 The next year Baltimore made it to the American League Championship with Bonilla slugging 28 HRs and 116 RBIs.
 He went to the Florida Marlins in 1997 where the team promptly captured it all in the World Series.
 He came back to the Mets in 1999, a year in which the team played in the NLCS.
 In short, his presence was connected with a decade of deep postseason runs.

 The Mets, it seemed, were his kryptonite and it is in one of their uniforms he appears in the 1993 Finest set.
 He wasn’t terrible in New York, he just wasn’t the caliber player he had been in Pittsburgh.
-Much of that is likely related to his prior role of protecting Bonds in the Pittsburgh lineup.
+Much of that is likely related to his prior role of protecting Bonds in the Pirate lineup.
 In New York he had only the fading bat of Howard Johnson to back him up, resulting in a year-long period in which he adjusted to pitchers coming at him head-on.
-He figured it out, but not before the Mets front office made a decision that would be forever connected with his story.
+He figured it out, but not before getting on the bad side of NY fans and the Mets front office making a decision that would be forever connected with his story.

 The Contract